meltingscales/2019-team-07f/Reports/sprint-05/readme.md

 # 3. Use of Data Store/Storage

 ## a.
-Databse or Similar Storage Technology
+Database or Similar Storage Technology

 We are currently utilizing MySQL 5.7 as our database to store all user information such as usernames, names, emails, passwords, and etc.